natbibi/travel-blog/README.md

 2. Create a back end with flask in Python
 3. Set up route for /mailinglist
 4. Install flask-mail and create welcome template for new subscribers
+5. Create JoinForm component on front end with POST to /mailinglist
+6. Render sample destination data and work out general layout of pages

+### TODOS
+- [ ] convert mail to link to django mail
+- [x] change from sample data to fetch from personal API
+- [ ] seed data with images
+- [x] add social icons
+- [ ] deploy!

 ## Bugs
 - [x] unable to set up flask-mail with my personal email account